Survivor-Centred Visual Narratives

 Stay tuned for the release of the full documentary and join us in celebrating this vital contribution to Holocaust remembrance and education.
 Together, let us honor the voices of survivors and the transformative power of creative expression.

-Celebrating ‘Emmie Arbel: The Colour of Memory’ in the 2024 White Ravens Catalogue!
+Celebrating ‘Emmie Arbel.
+The Color of Memory’ in the 2024 White Ravens Catalogue!

-We are thrilled to announce that ‘Emmie Arbel: The Colour of Memory’ by Barbara Yelin has been selected for the prestigious 2024 White Ravens Catalogue!
+We are thrilled to announce that ‘Emmie Arbel.
+The Color of Memory’ by Barbara Yelin has been selected for the prestigious 2024 White Ravens Catalogue!
 This incredible recognition highlights the book’s thoughtful visual storytelling and profound exploration of memory and identity.

 Pages from ‘Emmie Arbel: The Colour of Memory’ by Barbara Yelin.